Dancing with the Stars (American TV series) season 10: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

 Each couple performed either the cha-cha-cha or Viennese waltz.
 Couples are listed in the order they performed.

 Week 2: First Elimination

 Each couple performed either the foxtrot or jive.
 Couples are listed in the order they performed.

-Week 3: Story-telling Week
+Week 3: Storytelling Week

 Each couple performed either the paso doble, quickstep, or waltz.
 Couples are listed in the order they performed.

 Week 4: Double-score Week

 Each couple performed either the rumba or tango, receiving two sets of scores from the judges: one for technical and one for performance.
 Couples are listed in the order they performed.

 Week 5: Movie Week

 Each couple performed one unlearned dance.
 Couples are listed in the order they performed.

 Week 6: Marathon Week

 Each couple performed either the Argentine tango or samba, plus a swing dance marathon for extra points.
 Couples are listed in the order they performed.